echoesofuniverse/aboutproject/README.md

 Eg: http://echoesofuniverse.com/djangoapplication/syllabusuploadpages/syllabus/INDIA/TELANGANA/Physics/chapter-1/

-NOTE:Use Capital Letters for Country,State,City for More clarity or for anyfield.It helps to reduce confusion.
+NOTE:Use Capital Letters for Country,State,City or for anyfield for clarity.It helps to reduce confusion.